woxtom/rewind_windows/README.md

 - Windows for live capture.
 The API and UI can still run elsewhere if you are only querying data that was already captured.
 - Python 3.11 or newer.
 - An `OPENAI_API_KEY` for screenshot transcription, embeddings, and final answer generation.
+You may select `OPENAI_API_BASE` for OpenAI-compatible endpoints if you are using a different provider or a local proxy.
 - SQLite with FTS5 is recommended but not strictly required.
 - Internet access for the OpenAI API.
 - The default frontend also loads Tailwind, `marked`, and `DOMPurify` from public CDNs.